Sixelayo/cudaTemplate/README.md

 - everything asked
 - a fixed number of spheres are always loaded into memory
 - you can limit the number of sphere displayed or regenerate random spheres
+- you add ambient light color and intensity
+- you can move camera holding left click

+- sadly we can't used constant memory as const ptr (well it's nonsens the only situation where it usefull is performance test betweet constant and global memory).
+This force ugly code duplication.
+- I couldn't notice any performance difference between constant and global memory  on my gtx980.
+This was to be expected.

+# todo

+- uses stream

 ## bugs